 Back on the waters of Lake Geneva in summer 2021

-The water temperature at the surface of the lake did not exceed 21.1°C during the summer of 2021, and the average temperature
+The water temperature at the lake's surface did not exceed 21.1°C during the summer of 2021, and the average temperature

 find such low summer temperatures.

 The lake lacks oxygen at depth.
 The dissolved oxygen concentration at the bottom of the lake was

-summer, Secchi's depth was between 3 and 7.7 m.
+summer, Secchi's depth ranged from 3 to 7.7 m.